 Therefore, instead of implementing coercive policies, we need to focus on addressing social determinants of health and changing social norms which deeply impact women’s health and fertility decisions and outcomes.

 Experts on social and behaviour change communication have often made a case for entertainment education (edutainment) and transmedia storytelling as an effective way of influencing behaviour and social norms.
-Global evidence has demonstrated the efficacy of edutainment in changing mindsets which inspired Population Foundation of India’s flagship edutainment initiative “Main kuch bhi kar sakti hoon- I, A Woman Can Achieve Anything” (MKBKSH).
+Global evidence has demonstrated the efficacy of edutainment in changing mindsets which inspired Population Foundation of India’s (PFI) flagship edutainment initiative “Main kuch bhi kar sakti hoon- I, A Woman Can Achieve Anything” (MKBKSH).
 Directed by noted theatre and film director Feroz Abbas Khan– the vision behind MKBKSH was to create a “new normal” in a society where women have equal rights, equal access, equal agency as men.

 - Launched in 2014, the core of the initiative was a radio and television drama series, whose messages were reiterated using a transmedia approach.